 In order for a blog or forum to use Akismet to check spam, it needs to be able to make outgoing TCP connections to servers at Akismet.com.
 If your network normally blocks outgoing connections from your public web servers, you’ll need to add a firewall rule permitting connections to Akismet.

-If your security filters allow exceptions based on hostnames, you should permit connections on port 80 to:
+If your security filters allow exceptions based on hostnames, you should permit connections on port 80 to these: